Jeff Paulus

-Jeffrey Paulus (born October 3, 1969) is a Canadian former semi-professional soccer player and currently the head coach of League1 Alberta club St. Albert Impact, and the Northern Alberta Institute of Technology Men's Soccer.
+Jeffrey Paulus (born October 3, 1969) is a Canadian former semi-professional soccer player and currently the executive director of Alberta Premier League club Edmonton Scottish, and the head coach of the NAIT Ooks Men's Soccer.

 He coached the NAIT men's soccer team between 2004 and 2012 and was crowned Canadian College Athletic Association National Champions in his penultimate season.
 Having also worked for the Canadian Soccer Association for five years, Paulus joined FC Edmonton as assistant coach and Academy technical director in 2011.
 He was appointed as FC Edmonton's head coach in July 2018.
 He left FC Edmonton in November 2020 to work as the Technical Director of Edmonton Scottish.
 He rejoined the NAIT Men's soccer team, and joined St. Albert Impact as head coach of both teams in 2023.
+In 2026, Paulus rejoined Edmonton Scottish, as an executive director of the club.

 Playing career

 Paulus played hockey and soccer as a child.
 Turning his sole attention to soccer in his teens, he played for local clubs St. Andrews, Maple Leaf and Woburn.
 He also played and coached while serving in the military in The Maritimes before moving to Alberta.